Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Alternatively, you can specify which of four 256-element blocks (numbered 0-3) should receive the Notes contents, via Buf0="<NotesR0" through Buf0="<NotesR3".
 In this case, only the specified block will be affected; if the Notes content is less than 2047 characters, only the remainder of that block will be nulled.

 You can use this raw bulk copy method to store the Notes contents temporarily while you use that area for other purposes.
 For example, you can enter special data to Notes just before saving a .DQA file, and that data will be included with the file and be shown in the Notes area whenever that file is opened for viewing.
-See Copy String Or List From File Notes, above, for more information.
-(Please note that there is no option to perform a raw bulk copy from File Notes.)
+See Copy String, List, Or Raw Bulk File Notes, above, for more information.

 After the file save, you can restore the original Notes by "uploading" them using the Buf0="<uN" command.
 You can specify which block to upload via Buf0="<uN0" to Buf0="<uN3", otherwise block 0 is assumed.